A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 The water manufacturer may deliver contaminant-free bottled waters made from proper materials, store them accordingly, and ship them properly.
 Now, you must store it correctly to make it fresh and safe for drinking to make it last on its shelf life or longer.

-Make sure to avoid putting it near chemicals, cleaning detergents, paints, gasoline, or any other things with strong fumes.
+Avoid putting it near chemicals, cleaning detergents, paints, gasoline, or other things with strong fumes.
 You can store water bottles in the chiller after opening it.
 If you are out on the road, place the water bottles on the cooler or ice packs to make them last longer.

 Bacteria will not grow inside the bottle, especially if the temperature is low.
 In addition, the plastic won't leach if the bottle is cold.

 Finally, see that the outer portion of the bottles is clean of dirt or germs because you might accidentally drink it.
-Thus, clean the bottles from time to time by wiping them with a clean cloth.
+Thus, clean the bottles occasionally by wiping them with a clean cloth.

 Conclusion: The Hype Behind Bottled Water

-In sum, water is good for the body, but life must survive.
-Nowadays, there is a great demand for bottled water, which makes people believe that it is healthier than tap water or any other beverage.
+Water is good for the body, but life must survive.
+Nowadays, there is a great demand for bottled water, making people believe it is healthier than tap water or any other beverage.

-The bottom line is, water is important no matter where it comes from.
-As long as it is clean, it is good for drinking, and it is safe.
+The bottom line is that water is important regardless of origin.
+It is safe and good for drinking as long as it is clean.
 According to studies such as the one done by the Centers for Disease Control and Prevention, bottled water is not immune to contamination.

 If you don't store the products properly, the water is prone to contamination, leading to digestive tract illnesses, cardiovascular and neurological disorders, and others.

-However, there are techniques to ensure that the bottled waters you have will last safe and long.
-Always bear in mind to put this water in a cool, dry place at your home.
+However, there are techniques to ensure your bottled water lasts safely and long.
+Always remember to put this water in a cool, dry place at your home.